tasmota/docs/docs/Berry.md

 !!! info "Berry Scripting is included in all Tasmota32 builds.
 It is not supported on ESP82xx"

+!!! info If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding

 <img style="float:right;height:40px" alt="Berry logo" src="../_media/berry/berry.svg">

 See full examples in the [Berry Cookbook](Berry-Cookbook.md)